 Either way, he agrees to do something for Red, something that Red wants done before Agnes comes home to Elizabeth's house.

-And, apparently, once you have some dirt on the president, it’s not too hard to get him out of office.
+And, apparently, once you have some dirt on the president, it's not too hard to get him out of office.
 Uh, in The Blacklist world, that is.
-This story line gets all wrapped up with Panabaker and Cooper standing in the White House looking disapprovingly at Diaz as news stories play about the president resigning in the wake of reports that he made an attempt on the First Lady’s life in order to cover up his own homicide.
-Cooper informs him that the FBI will be opening up a criminal investigation, and Diaz — a murderer — whines, “Reddington dis this.
-“You did this to yourself,” Panabaker, my forever fav, spits back.
+This storyline gets all wrapped up with Panabaker (Deidre Lovejoy) and Cooper (Harry Lennix) standing in the White House looking disapprovingly at Diaz as news stories play about the president resigning in the wake of reports that he made an attempt on the First Lady's life in order to cover up his own homicide.
+Cooper informs him that the FBI will be opening up a criminal investigation, and Diaz—a murderer—whines, "Reddington dis this.
+"You did this to yourself," Panabaker, my forever fav, spits back.

 And what of that president-slaying fugitive?
-Well, his best friend we never knew about who meets up with him solely on waterfront benches brings him to a waterfront bench to tell Red he has the info he was looking for: “I found her — Paris.”
-Red asks if he’s sure, and he shows her a photo that we don’t get to see.
-“It’s her, I’m telling you, Raymond,” the man says, asking if Red is sure about this.
-He’s sure…
+Well, his best friend we never knew about who meets up with him solely on waterfront benches brings him to a waterfront bench to tell Red he has the info he was looking for: "I found her—Paris."
+Red asks if he's sure, and he shows him a photo that we don't get to see.
+"It's her, I'm telling you, Raymond," the man says, asking if Red is sure about this.
+He's sure…

 A FEW LOOSE ENDS

-Do you mean to tell me that was Katarina Rostova, famous Russian spy, former lover of Raymond Reddington, former something to Fraymond Freddington, and she is alive?
+Do you mean to tell me that was Katarina Rostova (Laila Robins), famous Russian spy, former lover of Raymond Reddington, former something to Fraymond Freddington, and she is alive?
 And she incapacitated Red the moment she saw him, with a car just ready and waiting to whisk him away???

-And who is this childhood friend of Freddington’s who he loves and trusts completely that we’re just now meeting???
-It must be said that Brett Cullen’s doesn’t not look like he could be an older Ilya/Gabriel Mann.
-But that theory held a little more water in my head before the reveal that Katarina is 100 percent (probably, maybe) not the imposter who assumed Raymond Reddinton’s identity.
+And who is this childhood friend of Freddington's who he loves and trusts completely that we're just now meeting???
+It must be said that Brett Cullen doesn't look like he could be an older Ilya/Gabriel Mann.
+But that theory held a little more water in my head before the reveal that Katarina is 100 percent (probably, maybe) not the imposter who assumed Raymond Reddington's identity.
 So, do we finally put that theory to rest now?
-This ending clearly raises more questions than I answers.
+This ending clearly raises more questions than it answers.

 So what did you think of the season 6 finale?!
 Is Katarina Rostova really still alive?
 Is she a good spy or a bad spy?
 Who are these people that drive bodies for her at the drop of a hat (literally) in the middle of the night?
 Who is Raymond's friend?
 Did Ilya ever exist at all, or was he only a figment of Dom's imagination?
 Sound off in the comments!